turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_log_event.md

 # Table: aws_cloudwatch_log_event

-This table list events from a Cloudwatch log group.
+This table lists events from a CloudWatch log group.

-**Important Notes:**
+**Important notes:**

 - You **_must_** specify `log_group_name` in a `where` clause in order to use this table.
 - This table supports optional quals.
-Queries with optional quals are optimised to used AWS CloudWatch filters.
-Optional quals is supported for below columns:
+Queries with optional quals are optimised to used CloudWatch filters.
+Optional quals are supported for the following columns:
+  - `filter`
   - `log_stream_name`
-  - `filter`
   - `region`
   - `timestamp`